BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

 (L) At the AGM or an SGM called for the purpose, a majority of the delegates present shall have power to decide or adjust the constitution of the divisions at their discretion.
 When necessary this Rule shall take precedence over Rule 22.

-3. Any Club wishing to change its name must obtain permission from the Sanctioning Authority and from the Management Committee.
+- Any Club wishing to change its name must obtain permission from the Sanctioning Authority.
+In the event that permission is granted, the Club must advise the Competition Secretary.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 ENTRY FEE, SUBSCRIPTION, DEPOSIT

 - (A) Applications by Clubs for admission to the Competition or the entry of an additional Team(s) from the same Club must be made in writing to the Secretary and must be accompanied by an Entry Feefor eachTeam as set out in the Fees Tariff, which shall be returned in the event of non-election.